 And I suspect he came away having picked up a lot of points and a lot of insights that he did not have when he landed in North Korea.

-And on the sanctions continue.
+And the sanctions continue.

 It'd be kind of nice, right?

-I mean, so for for all their talk, for all their action, and frankly, all their talk and inaction for the decades prior to this, we actually have someone that's finally getting something done.
+I mean, so for all their talk, for all their action, and frankly, all their talk and inaction for the decades prior to this, we actually have someone that's finally getting something done.

-They're gonna follow his lead.
+They're going to follow his lead.

-Uh, and that's what it is.
+And that's what it is.

 I mean, we finally had a leader, an actual leader.